MohamedXElGohary/iotg-fbu/docs/README.sign.md

 ### STEP 4: Copy SIIP firmware image to be signed (e.g. `OseFw.bin`)

-At this point, the working directory should contain the following files and directories:
+At this point, the working directory should contain the following files:

 ```
 	OseFw.bin